Hedonic music consumption model: The origins of hedonic consumption

 The study of the hedonic consumption as an academic field began in the late 1970s.
 It originated out of different behavioral science fields, including sociology, philosophy, psycholinguistics, and psychology.
 Hirschman and Holbrook considered key contributions to come from two fields of prior academic research.
 The first was the motivation research of the 1950s, "which focused on the emotional aspects of products and fantasies that the products could arouse and/or fulfill" (p.
 93).
 Ernest Dichter was a key figure in this field of research which was popular from the 1950s to the 1970s.
-One of the major shortcomings of the early motivation research was the fact that many of its clinical studies lacked rigor and validity.
+One of the major shortcomings of the early motivation research was that many of its clinical studies lacked rigor and validity.

 Hedonic consumption also owes a big debt to the academic field of product symbolism research.
 One of the important contributors to this academic field includes Sidney J. Levy, who is now the Coca-Cola Distinguished Professor of Marketing at Eller College of Management at the University of Arizona.
 He wrote the groundbreaking article "Symbols for Sale" which first appeared in the July–August 1959 edition of the Harvard Business Review.

 Levy observed "consumers buy products and brands not only for so-called functional reasons but for the various ‘symbolic meanings' that their consumption provides" (p.
 198).
 Another early Levy article "Symbolism and Life Style" was originally published in the December 1963 American Marketing Association's Toward Scientific Marketing Winter Conference Proceedings.
 In this article, Levy expanded upon his earlier writings by urging marketers to consider "the sum of an individual's consumption of symbolic goods and services as a 'lifestyle'" (p.
 199).
 Levy was interested in the development of a taxonomy that would allow marketers to be able to think more systematically about how to meaningfully fulfill the needs of their individual consumers.